 9. Share information with your employees about what is happening in Chesterfield this Christmas

-There is lots of information that as businesses we can all be sharing with our employees.
+There is plenty of information that as businesses, we can all be sharing with our employees.
 This could be on intranets, through team meetings, internal emails or just chatting to people in the work place.

-If you are looking to purchase gifts for staff or team members, consider items from local businesses, if they are not currently open you could purchase gift vouchers so they are being supported during this time.
+If you are looking to purchase gifts for staff or team members, consider items from local businesses.

 10. Getting further involved with promoting the town